ACC1100/my_first_calculator/README.md

+## UPDATED version
+hello everyone!
+I managed to find a way to upload a bigger file for everyone!!! now u can add all numbers up to 2000 (not inclusive of 2000) with a single file!

 # my_first_calculator
 this is the first calcualtor i made! it took me a while to make but it is much more complicated than my "hello world" program!